Korvac: Fictional character biography

 Korvac slays wave after wave of heroes, and is finally caught off guard and weakened by Captain America and Wonder Man.
 Although able to kill the heroes, Korvac is weakened further by the combined efforts of Starhawk, Iron Man, the Vision and Thor.
 Sensing that Carina now doubts him, Korvac commits suicide through an act of will.
-An angered Carina attacks the surviving heroes, but is finally slain by Thor.
+An angered Carina attacks the surviving heroes, but is finally killed by Thor.
 The entire battle is watched by part-time Avenger Moondragon, who realizes that Korvac only wanted to help mankind, with his dying act being to restore the Avengers and Guardians to life.

 "The Korvac Quest" storyline reveals that Korvac discarded his power when near death after sensing that Galactus had activated the weapon the Ultimate Nullifier in retaliation for his previous intrusion.
 Korvac's suicidal act of will preserves his power and consciousness, which is sent forward through time to inhabit various descendants of his.
 Starhawk becomes aware of this, and the Guardians of the Galaxy pursue Korvac's essence through time.
 The power eventually reaches the year 2977 AD and inhabits Michael's father, Jordan, who is killed in battle with the Guardians.
 Jordan's widow, Myra, vows to teach the infant Michael that the Guardians were responsible for his father's death on the day of his birth.

 Korvac is briefly resurrected in human form by the Grandmaster to battle Silver Surfer.
-When Korvac's attempt to use Captain America in a scheme to steal the power of a Cosmic Cube from Red Skull ultimately failed, Red Skull used his internalized Cube power to scatter Korvac across six dimensions.
+When Korvac's attempt to use Captain America in a scheme to steal the power of a Cosmic Cube from Red Skull ultimately failed, Red Skull uses his internalized Cube power to scatter Korvac across six dimensions.

-In Avengers Academy, Korvac's wife Carina was mistakenly resurrected by Veil (believing that she is helping to resurrect Wasp).
+In Avengers Academy, Korvac's wife Carina is mistakenly resurrected by Veil (believing that she is helping to resurrect Wasp).
 Korvac returns for her and Hank Pym offers to return Carina to Korvac, but she refuses to go with him, choosing nonexistence over him (even though she is apparently immortal, as is her father).
 A battle commences pitting Korvac against all current Avengers teams.
 He is weakened by them and then attacked by adult versions of the Academy's students.
 After a brutal battle, Veil phases into his body, which temporarily paralyzes Korvac, and Hazmat annihilates him with anti-matter.

 Korvac is later obtained by the Enclave, who give him the code name of Adam IV.
 The Enclave intend to use Korvac in their plans for world domination, but he escapes from them.

 One year later, Korvac assumes the alias of scientist Fuller Tiehard and battles Iron Man.
 The two enter a transmutation chamber and gain cosmic powers before Korvac is subdued by the universe's Abstract Entities.